Ultimate Girl’s Guide to Yucatan Travel

 Is the Yucatan Safe for Female Travel?

-Mexico has a bad reputation for travel in certain areas, namely because of drug & cartel violence, combined with notorious government corruption.
+Mexico has a bad reputation for travel in certain areas, mainly due to drug & cartel violence, combined with government corruption.
 That said, Mexico is a HUGE country.
 Not all of it is scary!
-In my opinion, the Yucatan Peninsula is one of the safest areas of Mexico for female travel.
+In my opinion, based on over two months spent there: the Yucatan Peninsula is one of the safest areas in Mexico for female travel.
 Statistics back that up, too.
-Merida, the capital city, has the least crime of any of Mexico’s major cities.
-And because the Yucatan is so popular with tourists, both the government & local businesses have a strong interest in keeping tourists safe here.
+Merida, the capital of the region, has the least amount of crime of any of Mexico’s major cities.
+And because the Yucatan is so popular with tourists, both government & local businesses have a strong interest in keeping tourists safe here.

 Highlights of the Yucatan

-These are a few of my favorite things to do on the Yucatan Peninsula.
-Click on any photo below to get more information about that specific activity or place…
+These are a few of my favorite things to do in the Yucatan Peninsula.
+Click on any photo below to get more information about that particular activity or place…

 Yucatan Travel, Chichen Itza